- Home ››

 Many Groups Have Health and Safety Responsibilities when Changes are Made

-When changes are made to the layout of the workspace or the introduction of new machinery for example, a number of different groups/people will have responsibilities for ensuring that there is as little danger posed by it as is reasonably practical to do so.
+When changes are made to the layout of the workspace or other alterations like the introduction of new machinery, a number of different groups/people will have responsibilities for ensuring that there is as little danger posed by it as is reasonably practical to do so.

 Quality Materials and Machinery

 Once designed, the materials will need to be sourced or the equipment itself will need to be purchased.
 The quality of these respective items will play a big part in the avoidance and prevention of an accident.
 Purchased machinery, particularly second-hand equipment which has been poorly maintained, is defective, or is simply not suitable for the tasks intended for it will significantly increase the risks to those using it and possibly to others nearby as well.
 Similarly, machinery which is being constructed or is being fixed into place will require strong enough materials and fixings to prevent a risk to health from instability.

 Potential dangers from damaged or poorly maintained equipment are numerous, and include hazards such as fire, electrocution and explosion (not to mention the financial impact and frustration for the company if they are installed and simply do not work!).